-The court received a complaint alleging that a judge of the United States Court of Federal Claims engaged in judicial misconduct.1
+The court received a complaint alleging that a special master of the United States Court of Federal Claims engaged in judicial misconduct.1

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP"), allow for any individual to complain about a federal judge the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP"), allow for any individual to complain about a federal judge, magistrate, or special master the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
 "Prejudicial" conduct includes such things as use of the judge's office to obtain special treatment for friends and relatives, acceptance of bribes, improperly engaging in discussions with lawyers or parties in cases in the absence of representatives of opposing parties, and other abuses of judicial office.
 See RJCP 4(a).

-Under the RJCP, a chief judge reviews complaints of judicial misconduct that are filed and determines whether they should be dismissed or referred for further proceedings.
+Under the RJCP, the chief judge reviews complaints of judicial misconduct that are filed and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
-RJCP 11(c)(1) provides that a complaint must be dismissed without further review if the presiding judge concludes that the complaint:
+RJCP 11(c)(1) provides that a complaint must be dismissed by the chief judge without further review if the chief judge concludes that the complaint:

-- (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in the inability to discharge the duties of judicial office; - (B) is directly related to the merits of a decision or procedural ruling; - (C) is frivolous; - (D) is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists; - (E) is based on allegations that are incapable of being established through
+- (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in the inability to discharge the duties of judicial office; - (B) is directly related to the merits of a decision or procedural ruling; - (C) is frivolous; - (D) is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists; - (E) is based on allegations that are incapable of being established through investigation; - (F) has been filed in the wrong circuit under Rule 7; or - (G) is otherwise not appropriate for consideration under the Act.